Launching Apps Across Multiple Platforms

 This exercise will use the pre-built timestamp application provided by Spring Cloud Data Flow.
 If you haven't already registered your pre-built task applications, then follow the following instructions:

-2. Click the Apps tab located on the left side of the page.
-Select App Tab
+tab located on the left side of the page. - Click the

-3. Click the Add Application(s) button at the top of the page.
-Register Task Applications Button
+button at the top of the page. - When the

 Create Task Definitions